telerik/maui-docs/controls/slideview/navigation-buttons.md

 # .NET MAUI SlideView Navigation Buttons

-To switch through the different views of the SlideView, you van use Navigation Buttons.
+To switch through the different views of the SlideView, you can use Navigation Buttons.
 On `WinUI` and `MacCatalyst` the buttons are visible by default.
 On `Android` and `iOS` the buttons are hidden.

 The SlideView exposes a `NavigationButtonVisibility` property that allows you to control the visibility options of the Navigation Buttons: